Haseon/nuq/README.md

 nuQ
 ======

 nuQ or nuq (pronounced "nuke") is a quiz script interpreter.
-Its main use is assisting learning and memorization by making yourself repeatedly solve quizzes.
-It allows you to deal with more complex data(e.g. Periodic table, Latin verb conjugation) as quizzes, as well as to customize and change anything you want quickly by command line options and modifying scripts(which is written in a simple DSL for quiz making).
-It is mainly inspired by 'quiz' in bsdgames package in the basic way it interacts with solvers.
+Its purpose is to assist learning and memorization by making yourself repeatedly solve quizzes.
+It allows you to deal with more complex data(e.g. Periodic table, Latin verb conjugation) as quizzes, as well as to customize many things quickly by command line options and modifying scripts(which is written in a simple DSL for quiz making).
+It is mainly inspired by 'quiz' in bsdgames package in the basic way it interacts with users.

 ## Solving a quiz - Basic guide